frequently asked questions

 Group classes cost $35 each visit – some insurance plans cover the cost of this and others do not.

 *Please note if you have had a total hip replacement or total knee replacement after January 1, 2023, we are able to direct bill either 6 individual sessions or 1 assessment and 9 group classes to Manitoba Health on your behalf.
+Please note government funding for this program may end unexpectedly.

 Can you direct bill to Manitoba Health for post hip and knee replacement physiotherapy?